liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 ![Figure 8.69: Uploading a new workflow definition is quick and easy.](../../images/kaleo-19.png)

-It's probably clear why you need to publish new workflow definitions onto the Liferay server; it might be less clear why you need to republish existing workflow definitions that you've modified.
+You probably understand why it's necessary to publish new workflow definitions onto the Liferay server; it might be less clear why you need to republish existing workflow definitions that you've modified.
 When you save changes to a workflow, they're not immediately available in your portal; it's still using the previous version of the workflow.
 Developer Studio saves the workflow as a draft, so you can work on multiple iterations of the same version until you're ready to publish your changes.
 Once you publish, you now have a new version to make changes on top of.
 For example, you might be working on *Version 1* of your workflow definition; as you make changes, you save them in multiple drafts.
 When you are finished with all of your changes, you publish the workflow triggering creation of a new version (*Version 2*) of the workflow.
 The new version is made